bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

 #### Clash detection

 * When messages are exchanged rapidly, a given new message might have been typed while the poster was not aware of some other recent message being shared in parallel to theirs.
+* In some cases, a member shares a message or link during an ongoing conversation, but the participants of that thread ignore it and resume their thread instead.
 * Evaluate how probable it might be that our new message was just a continuation of our previous message and/or a former reply not destined to the most recent message on the channel.
   * Signals: elapsed time, speed of reading, typing indicators, read receipts
   * Delay compensation
     * Network latency
     * Client-server processing latency
     * Federation latency
+      * Note that this needs to be tracked per pairs of servers and continuously adapted - it had happened multiple times in the past that matrix.org encountered hours of latency one way or both for days.
     * Latency introduced by this bridge itself
     * The human poster itself may willingly let the anomaly go if it was within a few seconds
 * Where later refactoring of threads is feasible